Aishwarya-Venkatadri/Aishwarya-Venkatadri/README.md

-# Aishwarya Venkatadri's Resume

 Hey there! 👋 Thanks for stopping by my virtual resume.

 ## Who Am I?

-I'm Aishwarya, a web development enthusiast and recent graduate from BrainStation.
-My journey involves crafting awesome websites, preventing online shenanigans, and turning creative ideas into impactful websites.
-I've spent time in Risk Management, danced with fraud prevention at Shopify and Amazon, and now I'm on a mission to build a better web, one line of code at a time.
+Hi there!
+My name is Aishwarya, and I'm a recent graduate from BrainStation with a passion for web development.
+I love creating awesome websites, preventing online shenanigans, and turning creative ideas into impactful websites.
+I have experience in Risk Management and have worked with fraud prevention at Shopify and Amazon.
+Now, I'm on a mission to build a better web, one line of code at a time.

 ## Skills Snapshot